contagon/handbook/handbook/10-aaronic-priesthood.md

 Leaders should be sensitive to youth who lack family support for gospel living.

 Parents and leaders strive to be good examples to the youth.
-They mentor children in their efforts to become more like Jesus Christ.
+They mentor youth in their efforts to become more like Jesus Christ.
 The Children and Youth program can help in these efforts (see [ChildrenandYouth.ChurchofJesusChrist.org]).

 #### 10.2.1.2 Gospel Learning

 The bishopric, youth quorum leaders, and advisers encourage young men and their families to learn the gospel at home.
 Leaders and advisers study the gospel and share with the young men what they learn.
 They invite quorum members to share at church what they are learning at home.

-Aaronic Priesthood quorums meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to accomplish the work of salvation and exaltation.
+Aaronic Priesthood quorums meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to help accomplish the work of salvation and exaltation.
 The bishopric and youth quorum leaders, supported by advisers, plan Sunday meetings.

-Quorum meetings are held on the second and fourth Sundays of each month.
+Quorum meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 A member of the quorum presidency (or one of the bishop’s assistants in the priests quorum) conducts.
 He leads the quorum in reciting the theme and counseling together about assignments, duties, and other matters.

 A quorum member or adult leader then leads gospel instruction.
 Quorum leaders counsel with advisers about who should teach.
 Meeting outlines are found in Come, Follow Me﻿—For Aaronic Priesthood Quorums and Young Women Classes (see [ComeFollowMe.ChurchofJesusChrist.org]).